11 trailing houseplants to beautify any room

 South windows

-It’s toxic to pets, ingesting in large quantities can cause stomach upset.
-Ours is styled in a small terracotta pot, as it can grow only upto 20-24 inches tall, but this could also very easily be hung especially if you have curious cats and you want this plant to be out of reach for them – this is low risk as well as this plant doesn’t drop leaves so hanging this could be a great mid-ground if you have cats.
+It is styled in a small terracotta pot, as it can grow only upto 20-24 inches tall, but this could also very easily be hung especially if you have curious cats and you want this plant to be out of reach for them.
 Expect tubular yellow flowers in the summer!

 Pros and cons